 - Deploy chatbot technology: Make your eCommerce business available around the clock.
 Deploy chatbot technology and allow users to contact you whenever they want.

-Start a eCommerce brand may seem like a simple job, but it is actually not so easy to come up with a completely unique brand in any niche.
-That is why you need to think strategically and respect some basic rules of branding in the field of online retail.
-We showed you five essential tips to successfully start an eCommerce brand in no time, so now it’s your turn to step up and do what it takes to make a breakthrough.
+Start an eCommerce brand may seem like a simple job.
+But it is actually not so easy to come up with a completely unique brand in any niche.
+That is why you need to think strategically.
+Respect some basic rules of branding in the field of online retail.
+We showed you five essential tips to successfully start an eCommerce brand in no time.
+So now it’s your turn to step up and do what it takes to make a breakthrough.

 Michael Gorman is professional writer and proofreader from UK.
 He is an expert in eCommerce and digital marketing, but his articles also cover topics like personal branding and self-improvement.
 Michael is a father of three high school kids and an amateur long-distance runner.
 Feel free to contact him via Facebook or check his Twitter.